aquasecurity/trivy/docs/docs/scanner/misconfiguration/custom/schema.md

     }
     ```

-If this policy is run against offending Dockerfile(s), there will not be any issues as the policy will fail to evaluate.
+If this check is run against offending Dockerfile(s), there will not be any issues as the check will fail to evaluate.
-Although the policy's failure to evaluate is legitimate, this should not result in a positive result for the scan.
+Although the check's failure to evaluate is legitimate, this should not result in a positive result for the scan.

-For instance if we have a policy that checks for misconfigurations in a `Dockerfile`, we could define the
+For instance, if we have a check that checks for misconfigurations in a `Dockerfile`, we could define the schema as such:
-schema as such

 !!! example
     ```